Hollyhock – Althaea

 A constant, old-fashioned garden favorite!
 Hollyhocks have been universally admired for hundreds of years They are stately, majestic, towering plants that add beauty wherever they are grown.
 What other plant has so stately a habit or so many clear, lovely colors a In single plants or in masses against walls or buildings, in groups at the back or rear of the perennial border, interspersed with low shrubbery or in bold masses along drives or walks, they are alike effective Many fine plants will give their fullest effects the first year, so they are planted to advantage in the newly made garden when the trees and shrubs are low and the general effect is too bare of color and foliage.

-UTILIZE.
-Hollyhocks at the present time have a great landscape value to hide unsightly places, to work in the border, or among the trees and shrubs.
+Hollyhocks at the present time have a great landscape value to hide in unsightly places, working in the border, or among trees and shrubs.
 They are also used for cut flowers but wilt very rapidly.

-PROPAGATION.
-As the seeds ripen in August they should be sown in light soil and the seedlings grown in coldframes during the Winter.
+As the seeds ripen in August they should be sown in light soil and the seedlings grown in cold frames during the Winter.
 The ground should be well prepared and the plants put in just as early as the ground can be worked.
 Hollyhocks self-sow very rapidly.

-DISEASES.
-Hollyhocks, where grown for a number of years in the same place, are troubled with a rust.
+Hollyhocks were grown for a number of years in the same place, are troubled with rust.
 It causes little trouble, however, among vigorous young plants.
-A mixture of lime and sulphur blown under the leaves will prevent any serious outbreak.
+A mixture of lime and sulfur blown under the leaves will prevent any serious outbreak.
 Bordeaux mixture is also effective.
-Badly infested plants should be dug and burned.
+Badly-infested plants should be dug and burned.
 Keep down the growth of the Mallow-like weeds.
 Much of the trouble with the rust is eliminated if the seed is sown as advised in August instead of Spring.